sergei-mironov/litrepl/README.md

 readme: .stamp_readme
 ```

 Here, `$(SRC)` is expected to include the filenames of dependencies.
-By using
+With this
-this recipe, you can execute `make readme` to start the processing.
+recipe, we can run `make readme` to evaluate the python sections.
+By passing `-`
+wealso tell Litrepl to ignore shell sections.

 #### Vim, Setting Up Keybindings